 Choosing to talk to your friends outside the exam hall is a key way to forget all that you know because everybody else’s nerves start to get to.
 However, that does not mean that you should hide away from people until the exam is over.
 Studying with a group of friends who are also studying for the same subject will help you.
 Not only will you be able to discuss any problems you are having, you will also create skills in team-work and patience.

 #4 Take Regular Breaks

-They say for every two hours studying, you have 20 minutes as a break.
+Taking regular breaks is very important when studying.
+For every two hours of studying, you should have 20 minutes of a break.

 #5 Ask For Help

 Asking for help can feel embarrassing – especially if teachers mock you for it.
 A lot of people have negative experiences when asking for help and so feel that they must do it all by themselves instead.
 Do not be afraid to ask for help!
 When it comes to discussing topics that require experience, there is only so much that Google can offer.